TheFallenGod001/PID_autotuner/README.md

 ## Why SPSA

 Naively tuning 3 gains (`kp`, `ki`, `kd`) via finite-difference gradient descent requires perturbing each parameter up and down independently — `2 × 3 = 6` real-world trials per gradient estimate.
-Each "trial" here means physically commanding the motor, waiting for it to respond, and measuring the result — slow, and impossible to parallelize on a single motor.
+Each "trial" here means physically commanding the motor, waiting for it to respond, and measuring the result, which takes alot of time and is impossible to parallelize.

 **SPSA needs only 2 trials per gradient estimate, regardless of how many parameters are being tuned.** It perturbs *all* parameters simultaneously in a random ±1 direction (`sDelta`), evaluates the cost at both perturbed points, and estimates the gradient from that single pair.
-This is the entire reason SPSA exists as an algorithm, and it's the right tool for exactly this kind of "each evaluation costs real time on real hardware" problem.

 ## How it works